notpqrrot/caesar-cipher/README.md

 4. Simply Write "CMD" and enter
 5. Make Sure you have any Version of Python 3 installed
 6. Before running the file, ensure that you have installed the "Nltk library" https://www.nltk.org/install.html and its data (See Installing Nltk Data)
-7. MAKE SURE THAT YOU HAVE python 3.6-3.10 installed, otherwsie download "no-nltk.zip" and follow directions normally from here
+7. MAKE SURE THAT YOU HAVE python 3.6-3.10 installed, otherwsie use "no-nltk.py" instead of "cipher.py" and follow directions normally from here
-8. Run the Command "python cipher.py" hit enter, and youre good to go!
+8. Run the Command "python cipher.py(or no-nltk.py)" hit enter, and youre good to go!
 9. Alternate options include running the file in an external IDE or text editor directly like Spyder, Visual Studio Code, Pycharmm etc.